plch/osTicket/README.md

 3. Import CS Data:

-  * The easiest way to import the CS data is to copy the database over and use OSTicket's builtin upgrader, so this should be done before we proceed with other changes.
+  * The easiest way to import the CS data is to copy the database over and use OSTicket's builtin upgrader, so I recommend doing this before any other changes.
 If we need to import data after making other changes to prod, there is an extra step to ensure that the imported data matches the current table layout.

     1. Exporting the Existing CS Data:
         1. Log on to the plchosticket server